vtjc2002/LearnAI-Bootcamp/lab01.2_customvision01/1_Classification_Lab.md

 >Resources/Starter/CustomVision.Sample/CustomVision.Sample.sln

-Once opened, ensure that the file `Program.cs` is open.
-If not, within Solution Explorer double click on `Program.cs`
+Once opened, rebuild the solution.
+Then, within Solution Explorer, double click on Program.cs to open the file

 At the bottom of the Progam.cs file are  methods called `TrainingApiCredentials` and `PredictionEndpointCredentials` which instantiates the training and prediction key respectively.
 Finally, there is one called `LoadImagesFromDisk` that loads two sets of images that this used to train the project, and one that performs the prediction test with a test image using the default prediction endpoint.
 On opening the project the following code should be displayed from line 35: